ycpcs/cs340-fall2016/lectures/lecture17.md

 > (**quote** *expr*)

+This special form tells the evaluator, "Hey evaluator, I know you would really like to evaluate *expr*, but don't do it, OK?
+Just return it as a literal value."

 You can use this more verbose way of quoting directly if you want to:

     user=> (quote (+ 1 2))